dwolfson7789/wdi-al-khwarizmi-2/W04/D05/Assignments/Homework/README.md

 ## PART 2: JavaScript refresher on Factory Functions

-To be completed once you've done Part 1.
+To be completed once you've done Part 1 -- finishing Part 1 is more important!

-Write a factory function that takes one argument, the name of an HTML tag (e.g., "div" or "img"), and returns a *function* that in turn will return a string with that tag, giving it a class that's passed in, and giving it any content that's passed in.
+Write a factory function that takes one argument, the name of an HTML tag (e.g., "div" or "img"), and returns a *function* that in turn will return a string with that tag, giving it any content that's passed in.
 An example may make this clearer (read closely -- this is not as complex as it may sound!):
 ```js
 function HTMLFactory(tagName) {
   //your factory code goes here